rowbotham-evan/website/content/_index.md

 description:

 url: /
-draft: false
+draft: true
 ---
-I'm an applied mathematics at New York University.
+I'm an mathematics student at New York University.

 ### Currently